 Tipping and Restaurant Etiquette in France

 You need to know about tipping etiquette in France because it’s a lot different than what you’re used to.
 Restaurant etiquette is also different.
 And I recommend vegetarians be explicit about what they do and don’t eat because some French people are poorly informed about what it means being a vegetarian.
-These topics are all explained in 10 Things You Didn't Know About France, Episode 91
+These topics are all explained in Tipping and 10 Things You Didn't Know About France, Episode 91

 And for those of you planning on an going out to starred restaurants in France, here’s another episode you should listen to: Table Manners in France, Episode 93

 Don’t try to pack in too many attractions at the detriment of the real joy of Paris.
 What makes people happy is : sitting at a café while sipping on an espresso or a glass of wine.